monome/docs/norns/shield.md

 ## comparison

-There are some differences between the norns and norns shield:
+There are some differences between the standard norns and norns shield:

-- norns has a battery, 1/4" mono jacks, a separate headphone jack and driver, very high quality audio, serial connection over power port
+- standard norns has a battery, 1/4" mono jacks, a separate stereo headphone jack and driver, very high quality audio, up to 32gb of storage (CM3+), WIFI via USB adapter, serial connection over power port
-- norns shield has 1/8" (interchangeably referred to as 3.5mm) stereo jacks (headphones work on the output jack) expandable storage (microSD) built-in wifi and an ethernet port
+- norns shield has 1/8" (interchangeably referred to as 3.5mm) stereo jacks (headphones work on the output jack), expandable storage (microSD), built-in WIFI, and an ethernet port

 Software is fully compatible between the two.